Roy Woods

 Denzel Spencer (born April 18, 1996), better known by his stage name Roy Woods (also stylized as Roy Wood$), is a Canadian singer, rapper, and songwriter.
 He signed with Drake's record label OVO Sound, an imprint of Warner Records in 2014.
 His first two albums, Waking at Dawn (2016) and Say Less (2017), both moderately entered the Canadian Albums Chart and US Billboard 200.
 Woods has also founded his own collective, Unlock the Underground.

 Early life

-Denzel Spencer was born April 18, 1996, in Brampton, Ontario, Canada.
+Denzel Spencer was born April 18, 1996, in Brampton, Ontario, Canada to Guyanese parents.
 For over three years, Woods attended Turner Fenton High School and moved to St. Augustine Secondary School during his final year.